rowra44/Cycle8_Unchained/README.md

 # Cycle8_Unchained
-I created this project to unchain the Cycle 8 keyboard from its stolen bootloader &amp; firmware.
+I created this project to unchain the Cycle 8 keyboard from its ..uhm.. *misplaced* bootloader &amp; firmware.
 Long live FREE &amp; OPEN SOURCE!

 # Background story
 The TKD / Vertex Cycle 8 is a fantastic keyboard.
 It truly is.
 Looks, sounds and works amazingly, save for one "tiny little" detail.
-Neither its stolen* QMK firmware, nor its stolen* UF2BOOT firmware is available anywhere.
-Stolen, because QMK is licensed under GPL which clearly states that it has to remain open source, but even the UF2BOOT's ISC license requires maintaning copyright.
+Neither its misplaced* QMK firmware, nor its misplaced* UF2BOOT firmware is available anywhere.
+"Misplaced", because QMK is licensed under GPL which clearly states that it has to remain open source, but even the UF2BOOT's ISC license requires maintaning copyright.
 None of this was done by TKD, or better said Eason, who's the maintainer of this keyboard "officially".
 This is not right, so I set out to replace both with truly open source and free roots of both projects.

 # Stuff in use
 ## QMK